 - It wasn’t long after Jesus was baptized that the enemy came for Him too.

-Just like that, God allowed Satan to take his best shot at His Son, Jesus immediately after He was baptized (we get clarity on the immediately part in Mark 1:12).
+Just like that, God allowed Satan to take his best shot at His Son, Jesus immediately after He was baptized (Mark 1:12).

 Jesus is not the first person that God permitted Satan to tempt or to test.
 The book of Job opens with a conversation between God and Satan: